publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch106/schIII/m__us_usc_t7_s7952.md

         (1) __Required reduction__

-            If the sum of the base acres for peanuts for a farm, together with the acreage described in paragraph (2), exceeds the actual cropland acreage of the farm, the Secretary shall reduce the base acres for peanuts for the farm or the base acres for 1 or more covered commodities under subchapter I of this chapter for the farm so that the sum of the base acres for peanuts and acreage described in paragraph (2) does not exceed the actual cropland acreage of the farm.
+            If the sum of the base acres for peanuts for a farm, together with the acreage described in paragraph (2), exceeds the actual cropland acreage of the farm, the Secretary shall reduce the base acres for peanuts for the farm or the base acres for 1 or more covered commodities under subchapter I for the farm so that the sum of the base acres for peanuts and acreage described in paragraph (2) does not exceed the actual cropland acreage of the farm.

         (2) __Other acreage__

         For purposes of paragraph (1), the Secretary shall include the following:

-            (A) Any base acres for the farm under subchapter I of this chapter.
+            (A) Any base acres for the farm under subchapter I.

             (B) Any acreage on the farm enrolled in the conservation reserve program or wetlands reserve program under chapter 1 of subtitle D of title XII of the Food Security Act of 1985 ([16 U.S.C.
 3830][/us/usc/t16/s3830] et seq.).